jsnyder/stm32loader/README.md

 STM32Loader
 ===========

-Python script which will talk to the STM32 bootloader to upload and download firmware.
+Python script to upload or download firmware to / from ST Microelectronics STM32 microcontrollers over UART.

 Also supports ST BlueNRG devices, and the SweetPeas bootloader for Wiznet W7500.